Dolman Law Group Represents Survivors of Sexual Abuse at Youth Reform Schools and Boarding Schools

 Abuse Lawsuits Against Agape Boarding School

-Missouri’s Attorney General pursued dozens of criminal charges against Agape staff members, and numerous civil lawsuits have followed.
-Agape settled with over a dozen survivors, though many pending claims remain.
+Missouri’s Attorney General pursued dozens of criminal charges against Agape staff members for sexual assault, and numerous survivors have chosen to file lawsuits with the help of a boarding school sexual abuse lawyer.
+Agape settled with over a dozen survivors, though many pending claims remain, highlighting the potential legal consequences for both the school and staff involved.

 One such case is a wrongful death claim.
 The mother of a former Agape student alleges the school is liable for her son’s suicide because staff condoned and perpetrated the gang rape that led to his death.
 In January 2023, Agape announced it would close due to a lack of funds.